 Our research

-Our research helps us to improve care, treatments and services for patients, families and local communities.
-It allows us to explore and improve new and innovative treatments and therapies and provide options to people who use our services.
+Our research helps us to explore and improve new and innovative treatments and therapies for people who use our services.

-Click here for a short film giving an introduction to research at Sussex Partnership from Mark Hayward, Director of Research.
+• Watch our short film about research at Sussex Partnership from Mark Hayward, Director of Research.

 Research news